Film Independent Spirit Awards 2021 Winners: The Complete List - E! Online

 Hollywood's biggest and brightest stars celebrated the crème de la crème of the entertainment industry at the 2021 Film Independent Spirit Awards on Thursday, April 22.

+In accepting the Best Female Lead trophy for Promising Young Woman, Carey Mulligan dedicated the award to actress Helen McCrory, who died on April 16 at age 52 after battling cancer.

+"I just want to dedicate this award to a true independent spirit—an actress that I have looked up to and will continue to look up to for the rest of my career, Helen McCrory," Carey said.
+"Thank you to her for everything she gave us."

-And even though the ongoing coronavirus pandemic has temporarily kicked traditional award shows to the curb, this year's ceremony promises to be a night to remember with its interactive visual experience.
+And even though the pandemic has temporarily kicked traditional award shows to the curb, this year's ceremony offered a night to remember with its interactive visual experience.

-However, that's not the only change-up taking place this evening.
-For the first time in history, the 2021 Film Independent Spirit Awards will recognize performances in television, as well as streaming, with some of the nominees including I May Destroy You, Little America and Unorthodox.
+However, that wasn't the only change-up this evening.
+For the first time in history, the 2021 Film Independent Spirit Awards recognized performances in television, as well as streaming, with some of the nominees including I May Destroy You, Little America and Unorthodox.

-As for the movie leading the film categories this year?
-That honor goes to Eliza Hittman's Never Rarely Sometimes Always.
-The movie earned seven nominations total, including Best Director, Best Feature and Best Screenplay.
+As for the movie leading the film categories ahead of this year's ceremony?
+That honor went to Eliza Hittman's Never Rarely Sometimes Always.
+The movie earned seven nominations total, including Best Director, Best Feature and Best Screenplay, although it didn't prevail in any of its categories.

 But that's enough lip action!
 Ready to see who took home an award?
 Keep on scrolling to see the complete list of the winners.